 Active Learning (Required)

 Hands-on activities such as problem solving and teamwork hold a lot of promise to transform learning, but they can also seem challenging to develop and evaluate.
 This session will explore ways to structure activities that will meet your learning goals for your students and offer them the support they need to succeed.
 We will consider how to use active learning in any discipline, class setting and time frame.
-Sarah Castricum and Francesca Minonne will facilitate this workshop.
+Sarah Castricum will facilitate this session.
 Lunch will be provided.
-Enrollment is limited; please register as soon as possible, but no later than March 14th.
+Enrollment is limited; please register as soon as possible, but no later than July 11th.

 Register for the ACT Seminar: Active Learning (Required)

-Register for the ACT Seminar: Planning for Better Discussions (Elective)
+Register for the ACT Seminar: Teaching from the Margins: Strategies for Instructors from Underrepresented Groups (Elective)

 The Apprenticeship in College Teaching Program combines opportunities for group inquiry into important pedagogical questions with individual reflection on teaching practices.
 Successful completion of the program involves attending at least seven ACT seminars, participating in two classroom observations, and compiling a teaching portfolio and reflective essay.
 Although it is possible to fulfill all ACT requirements in a single year, participants can take as long as they need to complete the program.
 Full program requirements are below.

 The following requirements reflect changes to the ACT Program that went into effect on August 1, 2016.
 Participants who registered for the program prior to August 2016 are welcome to complete the program according to the requirements that were in place when they first registered.
 Since the prior set of required workshops will no longer be offered, participants can choose from any of the new required workshops to meet that expectation.